-This paper presents and evaluates the Circulate architecture, which sits in between pure orchestration (completely centralised) and pure choreography (completely decentralised).
-This centralised control flow, distributed data flow model maintains the robustness and simplicity of centralised orchestration but facilities choreography by allowing services to transfer data amongst themselves, without the complications associated with modelling and deploying service choreographies.
-The Circulate architecture reduces data transfer between services (which don't contain functionality for third-party data transfer), which in turn speeds up the execution time of workflows and removes the bottlenecks associated with centralised orchestration.
+This paper presents and evaluates the Circulate architecture, which sits in between pure orchestration (completely centralized) and pure choreography (completely decentralized).
+This centralized control flow, distributed data flow model maintains the robustness and simplicity of centralized orchestration but facilities choreography by allowing services to transfer data among themselves, without the complications associated with modeling and deploying service choreographies.
+The Circulate architecture reduces data transfer between services (which don't contain functionality for third-party data transfer), which in turn speeds up the execution time of workflows and removes the bottlenecks associated with centralized orchestration.